mjdamgaard/UP-Web-Project/README.md

 ### Short description

-This project wants to create a website—and a browser extension—where users can rate all kinds of resources according to arbitrary predicates!
+This project wants to create a website—and a browser extension—where users can rate all kinds of resources (movies, videos, books, products, you name it!) according to arbitrary predicates!

 ### The existing technology